Maggie Greene: Season 7

 In the season premiere, "The Day Will Come When You Won't Be," Maggie is forced to watch Abraham being beaten to death by Negan.
-An enraged Daryl tries to attack Negan, who then clubs him over the head to make an example of him.
+An enraged Daryl tries to attack Negan, and Negan clubs Glenn over the head to make an example of him.
 Despite severe head trauma, Glenn manages to tell Maggie, "I'll find you" before Negan beats him to death.
 After the Saviors depart, a traumatized Maggie tells the others to return to Alexandria and prepare for war and let her get to Hilltop by herself.
 Sasha decides to take Maggie to Hilltop and keep her safe.

 In the episode "Go-Getters," Maggie recovers as the doctor advises her to stay put for the safety of the baby.
 She is comforted by Sasha and Jesus, but is forced to deal with Gregory's cowardice and his refusal to keep them there.
 She also changes her last name to Rhee in honor of Glenn.
 Maggie helps stop an attack on the Hilltop using a tractor to destroy the car radio drawing walkers in, and gives orders to Sasha and Jesus.
 She punches Gregory after he tries to give them up to the Saviors.